Abbey Church of Sainte-Foy: Treasury

 The golden statue reliquary of Sainte-Foy dominated the treasury of Conques.
+The reliquary statue itself was of a twelve year old girl who was beheaded for staying loyal to her faith and beliefs.
+During the Roman persecution of Christians in the fourth century, Foy refused to surrender her devotion to Christianity, even under torture and threats.
+As written in the Passio, Foy exclaimed, "For the name of my Lord Jesus Christ I have been prepared not only to be threatened but to suffer all kinds of torments," staying true to her exemplary faith.
+Her strong will ultimately was burned as she was tortured to death with a hot brazier, a pan made for coal.

 Catching a glimpse of the reliquary was the main goal of the pilgrims who came to Conques.
 The head of the reliquary contains a piece of skull which has been authenticated.
 The reliquary is a fifth-century Roman head, possibly the head of an emperor, mounted on a wooden core covered with gold plating.
 Made in the latter half of the ninth-century, the reliquary was 2 feet 9 inches tall.
 As miracles reportedly increased, the gold crown, earrings, gold throne, filigree work and cameos and jewels, mostly donations from pilgrims, were added.
 In the fourteenth-century a pair of crystal balls and their mounts were added to the throne.
 Silver arms and hands were added in the sixteenth century.
 In the eighteenth-century bronze shoes and bronze plates on the knees were added.
 There is no one distinct, credited artist for this reliquary because it is a dynamic work of art that changed with the incoming donations to the church over time.
 The relics themselves were stolen from the nearby town of Agen by the monks of Conques in what was commonly called a furtum sacrum, or holy robbery.

 In the aftermath of the French Revolution, the relics and treasures were removed by local residents and hidden nearby, while the sanctuary was converted to a "Temple of Reason."

 Upon visiting Conques in 1833, the author and antiquary Prosper Mérimée, then France's Inspector of Historical Monuments found the abbey beyond repair, but inspired thorough restorations of the church.
 In 1873, Norbertine order (Premonstratensians) were assigned as the Catholic caretakers of the church.

 The Sainte-Foy abbey church was added to the UNESCO World Heritage Sites in 1998, as part of the World Heritage Sites of the Routes of Santiago de Compostela in France.
 Its Romanesque architecture, albeit somewhat updated in places, is displayed in periodic self-guided tour opportunities, especially of the upper level, some of which occur at night with live music and appropriately-adjusted light levels.